emetsger/dcs-images/README.md

 # DCS Vagrant & Docker Images

+This document is for setting up Vagrant and Docker images.
+For more documentation on how to use the system once it's up, see  [User Documentation](USERDOC.md)

 ## Quickstart
 * First, create some shared directories on your local filesystem.
 [Edit `DockerHostVagrantfile`](#editing-dockerhostvagrantfile) if you wish to stray from the defaults:
 	* A directory for packages (default `/shared/package-ingest`).